JakubTesarek/dbgr/README.md

 ## Recursive calls
-Sometimes you might need to make a different requests before executing what you really want to do.
+Sometimes you might need to make a different request before executing what you really want to do.
 For example to download user data, you need to login first.
 You can do that by using coroutine `dbgr.response`.
 It accepts at least 3 arguments - name of the request to execute as a string (you can specify module the same as in terminal), environment and session.

 > In most cases you'll call another requests with the session and environment your function received.
 But you can also modify them before calling `response`.